abinit/abiconfig/README.md

 if you have root privileges on the machine.

-Please fork the project on gitlab, if you plan to contribute to `abiconfig`,
+Please fork the project on gitlab, if you plan to contribute to `abiconfig`.

 ## Using abiconf.py <a name="Using_abiconf"></a>